 Being remarkably realistic in sound, it provides a finely polished and clean output of the music.
 It provides the most number of options of all the amplifiers reviewed here.
 It lets you adjust many aspects of your music with the help of a standard set of controls.
 Frequency, bass, and tone are just a few of the options available.

 The Ddrum DDA50 comes with a 10-inch subwoofer and an adjacent 2.5-inch tweeter.
-An XLR line out, 3 stereo ¼” inputs and a ¼” stereo output.
+3 stereo ¼” inputs and a ¼” stereo output.
 MP3 and Headphone jacks are the other modes of input and output respectively, in the drum and can be used to play music silently.

 The amp is particularly great for handling the highly transient nature of electronic drums with relative ease while making sure the sound quality stays the same.
 The three-band equalizer can be used to adjust treble, mid, and bass.